rajyan/low-cost-ecs/README.md

 # Low-Cost ECS

-A CDK construct that provides easy and [low-cost](#cost) ECS on EC2 server setup without a load balancer.
+A CDK construct that provides an easy and [low-cost](#cost) ECS on EC2 server setup without a load balancer.

 **This construct is for development purposes only**.
 See [Limitations](#limitations).

 # Why

 ECS may often seem expensive when used for personal development purposes, due to the cost of the load balancer.
-The application load balancer is a great service that is easy to set up managed ACM certificates, it scales, and has dynamic port mappings and so on, but it is over-featured for running 1 ECS task.
+The application load balancer is a great service that is easy to set up managed ACM certificates, easy scaling, and has dynamic port mappings..., but it is over-featured for running 1 ECS task.

 However, to run an ECS server without a load balancer, you need to associate an Elastic IP to the host instance and install your certificate to your service every time you start up the server.
-This construct aims to automate these works and to make it easy to deploy resources to run a low-cost ECS server.
+This construct aims to automate these works and make it easy to deploy resources to run a low-cost ECS server.

 # Try it out!